EYBlockchain/nightfall_3/how_it_works.md

 Should the challenge succeed, i.e. the on-chain computation shows it to be a valid challenge, then the following actions are taken by `Challenges.sol`:

-- The hash of the Block in question is removed from the queue and the queue is spliced together at the point of removal;
+- The hash of the Block in question and all subsequent Blocks are removed from the queue;
 - The Block stake, submitted by the Proposer, is paid to the Challenger;
 - The Transactors with a Transaction in the Block are reimbursed the fee that they would have paid to the Proposer and any escrowed funds held by the Shield contract in the case of a Deposit